Brännvin

 It can be plain and colourless, or flavoured with herbs and spices, such as akvavit.
 The common style of brännvin in Iceland, spiced with caraway – brennivín, although, not unique to the country, is considered to be Iceland's signature distilled beverage.

 Etymology

 The term brännvin is analogous between the Nordic languages, only differing slightly from language to language: brændevin, brennivín, brennivín, brennevin, brännvin.
 In Finnish, the name was originally also analogous, as paloviini or paloviina, but has since been shortened to just viina.

 The word means "burn[t] (distilled) wine", stemming from bernewin (Old Swedish: brænnevin).
-It also exists in brandewijn and Branntwein, gebrannter Wein, ultimately cognate to brandy(wine), also brandevin.
+It also exists in brandewijn, Afrikaans: brandewyn and Branntwein, gebrannter Wein, ultimately cognate to brandy(wine), also brandevin.

 In Scandinavian culture

 Skittles at Faggen's.
 Drinking scene with a bottle of brännvin from Carl Michael Bellman's Fredman's Epistle no. 55, by Peter Eskilson, 1868.

 A small glass of brännvin is traditionally called a snaps (snapsi; compare German: Schnaps), although not on Iceland.
 In Sweden, and among Swedish-speaking Finns, such is commonly accompanied by a drinking song, called snapsvisa.

 Brännvin was central to the semi-mythical world in the songs of Swedish composer Carl Michael Bellman.
 For example, in Fredman's Epistle no. 1, the first verse begins: